premake/premake-core/website/docs/sysincludedirs.md

 For GCC and Clang, they are preceded with the `-isystem` flag, rather than `-I`.
 For toolsets which do not support the concept of system include directories, they are treated as a normal include directory.

 Include files located via a system include directory are treated as correct: no warnings will be shown for the contents of the file.
-Note that this is different for visual studio.
+Note that this is different for Visual Studio.

 ### Parameters ###